Sugar Rush Peach Peppers – Everything About Them

 Sugar Rush Peach Pepper Scoville Scale & Heat

-We recommend taming down the spice by pickling them, or by removing the inner placenta and seeds before cooking.
+I recommend taming down the spice by pickling them, or by removing the inner placenta and seeds before cooking.
 If you can handle the heat, you’ll be very happy with this highly productive plant!

-Growing Sugar Rush Peach Peppers
+Sugar Rush Peach Pepper Seeds and Growing

 Growing Sugar Rush peppers is similar to growing other spicy chili varieties.
 You’ll start your seeds early indoors, fertilize and water for several weeks, migrate them outside after the threat of frost is gone, and keep them happy with full sun and nutrients throughout the season.